jimmycuadra/lita-karma/README.md

 Lita: karma worst
 ```

-These commands will list 5 terms by default.
+The list commands will list 5 terms by default.
 To specify a number (no greater than 25), pass a second argument to the karma command:

 ```
 Lita: karma best 10